 - In a small saucepan, combine the shallots and oil over medium heat and cook, stirring frequently, for about 6 minutes, until the shallots are light gold.
 Add the garlic and cook, stirring frequently, for about 4 minutes longer, until the garlic and shallot are lightly browned.

 - Stir in the red pepper flakes and the peppercorn-annatto mixture, mixing well.
-Add the wine, sugar, and soy sauce and continue cooking, stirring, for 1 minute longer.
+Add the ground bean paste, wine, sugar, and soy sauce and continue cooking, stirring, for 1 minute longer.
 Remove from the heat and let cool completely.
 This will make a lot more than you will need for making the Lemongrass Chicken.
 Store the remainder in an airtight container in the refrigerator.

 - In a small bowl, whisk together fish sauce, stock, and sugar until the sugar has dissolved.
 Set aside.